Just because it’s almost Easter doesn’t mean you can’t investigate some heart-healthy recipes from the Heart Foundation.

 Once Easter is over, treat yourself to a patriotic breakfast featuring whole grains such as oats or wholemeal flour with a mixed fruit and nut topping.

 Adapt this recipe by swapping fresh fruit and berries for bananas, drained tinned peaches or any type of seasonal fruit.
 Choose tinned fruit in natural juice rather than in syrup.
 Coconut essence can be swapped for vanilla essence if preferred.

 “Now more than ever it’s a time to enjoy simple heart healthy foods to help celebrate the Easter break and spend time with loved ones,” said Ms Packard.

-YourLifeChoices and The Heart Foundation wishes you all a happy, hearty and healthy break.
+YourLifeChoices and the Heart Foundation wish you all a happy, hearty and healthy break.

 What are your favourite Easter recipes?
 Why not share them with our members?